 20 years since I won the title.
 Hard to believe.
 Yeah, it is the proudest memory of my career.
 I went into hostile territory, went into the other guy’s backyard, fought him, beat him, and brought home the belt.

 It wasn’t my first try for a world title.
 Earlier that same year I had gotten a shot at WBO champ Lonnie Bradley and if you watch the video you can hear the commentators say before the last round that the champion needed something big to save his title.
 But the judges saw it different.
 They scored it a draw and when they announced it Bradley was pumping his arms and celebrating like he’d won big.
-Just shows he knew as well as anyone I had got the better of it that night.
+Just shows he knew as well as anyone I got the better of it that night.

 But that’s boxing.
 Bad decisions happen.
-I didn’t let it get me down and four months later I was back in ring with a TKO win.
+I didn’t let it get me down and four months later I was back in the ring with a TKO win.
 Around the same time Bradley was diagnosed with a detached retina and had to vacate, so the WBO ordered a match between myself and Ryan Rhodes to decide the new champ.

 It made sense for the fight to be in England where Rhodes could draw a big crowd.
 Of course I would have loved to have had it in Montreal, but bottom line, the money was in England so that’s where the fight happened, which meant I had to go to my opponent’s hometown to get my world title.
 And I was determined to make the most of this opportunity.
 I had come up empty-handed with my first shot and I knew chances for world titles weren’t exactly passed out like free candy.
 I had 29 wins in 31 bouts, had been fighting pro for almost nine years.
 This, for me, was a must-win fight.